The Immortal “I”

-Appraised as an 'astonishing contribution,' this seminal book introduces new paradigms of the Heart, Soul, and Mind; and exposes for the first time the neurological ‘autopilot’ in our brains which competes with the Soul for the management of our lives.
+Appraised as an 'astonishing contribution,' this seminal book introduces new paradigms of the Heart, Soul, and Mind; and exposes for the first time the neurological ‘autopilot’ in our brains which competes with us for the management of our lives.

 Integrates the paradigms with the words of Christ, the Saints, and cognitive sciences yield-ing new Christian schools of psychology, psychotherapy and neuro-psychology.

 Reveals the genesis of our motivations and behavior―why we do what we do―and a clear path to spiritual growth and psychological well-being.

 Granted the imprimatur.

 “... an astonishing contribution. ...
 One of the most intriguing and challenging books of hundreds I have read as a scholar and Christian book reviewer.
 I continue to refer to this fine book, rife with fresh insights, with profit and illumination.”